A quick guide to the best paleo-friendly spots in Seattle, Washington

 While feeling warm and fuzzy about the high quality food you’re eating, the atmosphere of Local 360 will also have you feeling good.
 The restaurant is warm and inviting like a cozy barn, with high booths made of reclaimed wood, sure to give you that privacy you desire for a romantic night out.

-Though not specifically paleo, Local 360 offers a number of menu items that can be made pale0-friendly with a few easy substitutions.
+Though not specifically paleo, Local 360 offers a number of menu items that can be made paleo-friendly with a few easy substitutions.

 164TH STREET ARTESIAN WELL

 If you take your water quality seriously (which you definitely should), it doesn’t get much better than this: a natural roadside spring where you can fill out up your water bottles for free.
+The water comes from an aquifer 120′ underground and in 60 years of routine quality testing, it has never failed a test.
+In fact, many (myself included) say it’s the purest water they’ve ever tasted!
 Depending on the time of day, you might have to wait in line for a few minutes (it’s a popular locals spot) so don’t be afraid to strike up a conversation – you never know who you’ll meet!
+(Seriously – I met my boyfriend of two years while standing in line at this very spring!)

 This gluten free, dairy free pizza joint is hip… possibly too hip.
 It’s not completely paleo pizza, but it checks off some major allergen boxes, so if the mood strikes Sizzle Pie has you covered.